|

 Kavod v'Nichum - Honor and Comfort

-Until now there have been few organized resources available!
-The existence of these models is a well-kept secret The most highly developed Jewish community in history has no way to provide consistent, comprehensive education and training in this important area.
+Until now the Jewish community has had been few organized resources available!
+The existence of Chevra Kadisah models has been a well-kept secret The most highly developed Jewish community in history has had no way to provide consistent, comprehensive education and training in this important area.
 Death and dying are rarely on the national agenda.
 There are no departments in our federations that focus on funeral practices, burial or grieving.

 North American Jewry needed an organization which can develop materials, create outreach and organizing strategies, and provide technical assistance in all areas related to Jewish, funeral, burial and mourning practices.
 These are now broadly available to, synagogues and their movements, communities and federations.
 We see a time when the Chevra Kadisha is again a known and valued part of every synagogue or Jewish community.
 We began this important work by forming Kavod v’Nichum - Honor and Comfort.